Andrew Vaughn helps White Sox rally past Blue Jays 6-1

 TRAINER’S ROOM

 Blue Jays: C Danny Jansen was placed on the 10-day injured list with a strained right hamstring, and C Riley Adams was recalled from Triple-A Buffalo.
-Adams went 1 for 3 in his first big league game. … OF George Springer (quad strain) traveled with the team to Chicago, and manager Charlie Montoyo said the plan was to have Springer work out on the field before the series opener. … 3B-OF Cavan Biggio (sprained spine ligament) homered Sunday in his first rehab game with Buffalo.
+Adams went 1 for 3 in his first big league game. … OF George Springer (quad strain) traveled with the team to Chicago, and Montoyo said the plan was to have Springer work out on the field before the series opener. … 3B-OF Cavan Biggio (sprained spine ligament) homered Sunday in his first rehab game with Buffalo.

-White Sox: Manager Tony La Russa said RHP Michael Kopech (strained left hamstring) is feeling better.
+White Sox: La Russa said RHP Michael Kopech (strained left hamstring) is feeling better.
 Kopech hasn’t appeared in a game since May 26.
 “I think you’re looking for, when he throws or runs, that he doesn’t feel anything,” La Russa said.
 “I still think he’s got a little pinch in there that’s holding him back some, but he’s making progress.” … LHP Jace Fry (microdiscectomy) tossed two scoreless innings in a rehab appearance with Triple-A Charlotte.

 UP NEXT